 Tithes have to do with taxes.
 The word itself has an unfriendly sound, even though a tax rate of 10% would not seem harsh.
 What was the goal of the tithe, the levying of 10% of the harvest of grain and of livestock?
 In Deuteronomy 14 we read that once in three years the tithes had to be deposited in the gate.
-Once in three years the tithe (31⁄2% of the gross national product) was designated for relief of the poor, the strangers, the Levites, and the widows.
+Once in three years the tithe (3-1/3% of the gross national product) was designated for relief of the poor, the strangers, the Levites, and the widows.

 Twice in the three years the people had to take their tithe to Jerusalem so that there, together with the Levites and servants, they could feast before the face of the Lord.
 Moreover, the people might buy from the tithes whatever they wanted, even alcoholic beverages.

-This too is a sign of a truly open society where affairs are so regulated that an individual man and the people as a whole can attain to shalom.
-Peace consists in their festive encounter with God and in having peace and joy with their neighbors.

-Painful Contrasts

-The title of the essay, "Socioeconomic Life a Way of Confession," should now make some sense.
-For in the concrete rules of various economic and social relations of the Mosaic regulations we encounter Israel's confession of openness to the living Lord and to the neighbor whom they encountered before God's face.
+This too is a sign of a truly open society where affairs are so regulated that an individual man and the people as a whole can attain shalom, which consists in their festive encounter with God and in having peace and joy with their neighbours.
+The title of this essay, "Socioeconomic life - a way of [27] confession," should now make some sense.
+For in the concrete rules of various economic and social relations of the Mosaic regulations we encounter Israel's confession of openness to the living Lord and to the neighbour whom they encountered before God's face.

 Turning now to our own society, we encounter many contrasts.
 I do not mean that we should allow land to lie fallow once in seven years or that we should immediately cease putting money out on interest.
-These are all intriguing issues, but they direct our attention away from the most painful and yet central one; namely, whether in our socioeconomic life we, people of the West, display that same tendency and the same direction of development as was portrayed in the old covenant.
+These are all intriguing issues, but they direct our attention away from the most painful and yet central one; namely, whether in our socioeconomic life we people of the west display that same tendency and the same direction of development as was portrayed in the old covenant.

 Actually we are here confronted with a number of contrasts.
 I will mention three.
 First, in Israel there was an openness to the rest that God alone can give.
-Shalom is the basis for human labor.
-The Torah first says, "Remember the Sabbath day to keep it holy", and then adds, "Six days you shall labor and do all your work."
+Shalom is the basis for human labour.
+The Torah first says, "Remember the Sabbath day to keep it holy," and then adds, "Six days you shall labour and do all your work."
 Shalom thus precedes work and gives it its framework.
 In our society, however, everything is first of all concentrated on our restless pursuit of what we can produce through our own efforts.
-Here, our economic confession is that in the last instance our labor must produce our wellbeing.
+Here our economic confession is that in the last instance our labour must produce our well-being.
 For instance, the pursuit of economic expansion has become the central trait in the policy of both corporations and trade unions.

-A second contrast is that Israel illustrated the grace of a new beginning when the slave returned to the ranks of free men.
-In contrast, our society bears the curse of a never-ceasing conflict between men, conflicts which are intensified for our own interests.
-Quite typical is the conflict between employers and laborers.
+Second, unlike the grace of a new beginning when the slave in Israel returned to the ranks of free men, our society bears the curse of ceaseless conflicts between men, conflicts which are intensified for our own interests.
+Quite typical is the conflict between employers and labourers.

 A third contrast is that our socioeconomic life does not recognize God's first right to the land and to nature.
-We do not show the same concern for God's creation: birds, animals, plants, fish, resources - that we show for the houseplants of the neighbor lady who asks us to care for them while she is away on vacation.
-Rather, for the sake of expanding our own prosperity we have almost completely depleted and plundered nature.
-Proof of this lies in the chemicals and the oil which smother fish and birds in the air and the sea.
+We do not show the same concern for God's creation - birds, animals, plants, fish, resources - that we show for the houseplants of the neighbour lady who asks us to care for them while she is away on vacation.
+Rather, for the sake of expanding our own prosperity, we have almost completely depleted and plundered nature.
+Proof of this lies in the chemicals and the oil which smother fish in the sea and birds in the air.